Atticus29/pcc_biology_112/syllabus.md

 ### Lecture Instruction Materials
 - Campbell-Biology in Focus-Custom edition for PCC, ISBN 9781323766248 (Taken from Campbell-Biology in Focus Urry et al., 2nd ed., Pearson.)
     - The textbook changed in Fall, 2017, so older versions are unfortunately not suitable for the course anymore.
     - You can use the MasteringBiology companion online.
 There are a lot of resources available for practice problems.
 [Click here](https://docs.google.com/document/d/17yVWFe9zlXYtiq2JqQyJHAt_k1bVz5uFxi8Vl-Hjqe0/edit?usp=sharing) for instructions on setting up an account.
-The Course ID for this course is: **TODO MBFISHER59345**.
+The Course ID for this course is: **MBFISHER7689227**.

 #### Socrative